 All employees of charter schools, and school volunteers who work with students, shall be fingerprinted and have a criminal background check conducted by the Arizona Department of Public Safety and the FBI.
-Fingerprinting must be completed by Great Hearts Human Resources.
-We will announce at least one day at the beginning of each school year when a Great Hearts Lead Office staff member will come to campus to fingerprint all new volunteers or potential volunteers.
-If you are dedicated to working this year with students as a chaperone, lunch assistant, playground monitor, tutor, office volunteer, or for any other purpose, we encourage you to attend the group fingerprinting day.
-At other times during the year, new volunteers may contact Great Hearts Human Resources - 602-438-7045, option 7, to make arrangements to have the required fingerprinting completed.
+If you are dedicated to working this year with students as a chaperone, lunch assistant, playground monitor, tutor, office volunteer, or for any other purpose, we encourage you to attend the group fingerprinting day, which will be announced via Family Newsletter.